hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 define its own doctests, telling in conjunction with some "normal" explanations about its purpose and usage.
 Non-programmers should be enabled to learn using *HydPy* by repeating the doctests.
-Besides their intuitiveness, doctests (like substitutions) offer the big advantage of keeping source code and documentation in sync.
+Besides their intuitiveness, doctests (like substitutions) offer the significant advantage of keeping source code and documentation in sync.
 As long as the following three-line doctest remains in the documentation, one can be sure that the current core package contains a module named "objecttools":